valtimo-platform/valtimo-documentation/extending-valtimo/dashboard/custom-data-source.md

     // the data source key defined in the specification is passed to the component
     @Input() public dataSourceKey: string;

-    // A form group is created which fits the SampleDataSourceConfig interface public readonly form = this.fb.group({
+    // a form group is created which fits the SampleDataSourceConfig interface public readonly form = this.fb.group({
         documentDefinition: this.fb.control(null, [Validators.required]),
     });